Trinity University: Campus

 The Center for Sciences and Innovation (CSI), completed in 2014, modernized the university's science, engineering, and laboratory facilities and helped ease collaboration across disciplines.
+The center sits on the former site of the William L. Moody Jr., Engineering Building.
 Renovations to connect existing buildings allow for a 300,000 square-foot science facility.
-The complex, certified LEED Gold, features a rooftop observatory, a living “green” roof and rooftop greenhouse, and an open-air innovation and design studio.
+The complex, certified LEED Gold, features a rooftop observatory, a living "green" roof and rooftop greenhouse, and an open-air innovation and design studio.
 The new building helped Trinity earn a top-five ranking in the Princeton Review for best science lab facilities.